PedroGiu13/MNIST---Neural-Network/README.md

 ## Project Overview
 This project investigates the chanllenges of building and training an Artificial Neural Network for classifying handwritten digits.
 In particular, the project focuses on the differences between the classic Fully Connected Neural Network, the Multilayer Perceptron (MLP), and more advanced Deep Neural Networks, such as a Convolutional Neural Network (CNN).

-Both neural netweworks where trained using the same data (MNIST dataset) and then tested in a completely new dataset (USPS dataset).
+Both neural networks were trained using the same data (MNIST dataset) and then tested in a completely new domain (USPS dataset).
 The end goal of the project is to understand how and why deep neural networks excell at this type of classification problems, and why 'shallower' neural networks struggle.
 Although, it should be theoretically possible to approximate any continuous function using a "simple" three layer ANN.

 ---
 ## Data